SeldonIO/seldon-core/doc/source/workflow/install.md

 * Installer method
     * Helm version equal or higher than 3.0
     * Kustomize version equal or higher than 0.1.0
+* Ingress
+    * Istio ( sample installation using Istio 1.5 can be found at https://github.com/SeldonIO/seldon-core/tree/master/examples/auth )
+    * Ambassador

 #### Running older versions of Seldon Core?